Comprehensive Epilepsy Center Resources for Patients & Families

 TeamFACES Endurance Events

-TeamFACES is currently a charity partner in official races that include the Panasonic New York City Triathlon in July, the TCS New York City Marathon in November, and the United Airlines New York City Half Marathon in March.
+TeamFACES is currently a charity partner of the TCS New York City Marathon in November and the United Airlines New York City Half Marathon in March.

 Athletes are encouraged to participate for TeamFACES outside of our official events.
 Whether you are competing in a community 5K or national race, add meaning to your miles and support TeamFACES.
 You are provided with a TeamFACES shirt, promotional materials, and fundraising support leading up to your race.

 Improving nutrition and diet quality starts with balanced meal planning, maintaining energy balance, and drinking enough fluids.
 Eating a variety of foods helps maximize nutrient intake.
 Our dietitians often recommend “eating the rainbow,” meaning a variety of different colored fruits, vegetables, and grains.
-Healthy meal planning guidelines emphasize lean protein, low-fat or fat-free dairy products, whole grains, and encourage at least five servings per day of fresh fruits and vegetables.
+Healthy meal planning guidelines emphasize the consumption of lean protein, low-fat or fat-free dairy products, whole grains.
+It is encouraged that people haveat least five servings per day of fresh fruits and vegetables.

 Our dietitians typically recommend three different diets—a ketogenic diet, a modified Atkins diet, and a low glycemic index diet—and offer advice on which one may be best based on the type of seizures or epilepsy a person has.
-For more information on dietary therapies for epilepsy and seizure disorders or to make an appointment with one of our registered dietitians, please call us at call 646-558-0900
+For more information on dietary therapies for epilepsy and seizure disorders or building a specialized diet, please schedule an appointment with one of our doctors.
+An appointment with one of our experts is needed in order to receive nutrition services with one of our registered dietitians.
+You can schedule an appointment online or call us at 646-558-0800.

 The success of FACES is due to the supreme generosity of the participants, donors, and business partners throughout our community.
 There are many ways to give back to FACES, and the options are seemingly endless.
-Ranging from financial donations, to hosting fundraisers, or simply raising awareness—all help is welcome.
+Ranging from financial donations, hosting fundraisers, or simply raising awareness—all help is appreciated and welcomed.

 For more information or to participate in any of our programs, please email us at email@example.com or call us at 646-558-0900.
 You can also follow us on Facebook, Twitter, and Instagram, or make a donation online.